Expanding while you’re contracting

 Traditional channels have gradually become less effective in the last 15 years or so.
 20+ years ago large companies spent a lot of money on TV, billboard, newspaper and other types of advertising.
 While they hoped for the phone to ring as a direct result, they also wanted to create brand recognition.

 There was a phase where banner ads on websites did very well.
 Over time, all blatant advertising has become less effective.
 Now, even website banner and click ads are becoming less profitable.

 The objective of building brand awareness, and getting the phone to ring can be done now for free, by smart use of the internet tools we have available.

-Most buyers are overwhelmed with sales and marketing messages to the extent that they are becoming ‘ad blind’.
-Many people now block adverts in their browsers or watch TV channels that do not have adverts.
-One reason why people like ‘on demand’ TV is that there are no ‘annoying adverts’.
+Most buyers are overwhelmed with sales and marketing messages to the extent that they are becoming ‘ad-blind’.
+Many people now block adverts in their browsers or watch TV channels that don’t have adverts.
+One reason why people like ‘on-demand’ TV is that there are no ‘annoying adverts’.

-What is taking over from interruption type advertising is providing trust building messages on a regular basis.
-The internet allows us to reach out to thought leaders, influencers, and company decision makers in a way that is difficult to achieve in person.
+What’s taking over from interruption type advertising is providing trust-building messages regularly.
+The internet allows us to reach out to thought leaders, influencers, and company decision-makers in a way that’s difficult to achieve in person.

-During a downturn you are more likely to get peoples attention than during good times, because these people are looking for suggestions and answers to their problems.
+During a downturn, you’re more likely to get peoples attention than during good times, because these people are looking for suggestions and answers to their problems.
 Whether traditional advertising is the best way to do this is questionable and niche specific.

-They can do it by commenting in industry related forums and even on competitors blogs!
+They can do it by commenting on industry-related forums and even on competitors blogs!
 Steal their audience from right under their noses!
 Every single employee can become brand ambassadors in the way that they conduct themselves online.

-You will save money, and possibly get a better message out into the marketplace.
-If you approach online networking from an angle of understanding your customers, and caring about the result that they will achieve, the message will be more powerful than a ‘special offer’.
+You’ll save money, and possibly get a better message out into the marketplace.
+If you approach online networking from an angle of understanding your customers, and caring about the result that they’ll achieve, the message will be more powerful than a ‘special offer’.